BIODIVERSITY REPORTING

 -

-Both US & European companies underreport on the topic of biodiversity, however, a clear regional divide exists.
+Both US & European companies underreport the topic of biodiversity, however, a clear regional divide exists.
 There is a clear gap between reporting expectations and quality.

 -